 We will not allow a small number of tourists to return us to 90! - quotes the British edition of Mayor Ayia-Napa.

-The city will be equipped with a single video surveillance system, which will prevent "illegal behavior" and punish the perpetrators.
+The city will be equipped with a unified video surveillance system, which will prevent "illegal behavior" and punish the perpetrators.
 The idea of total video control Yannis Karusos brought from the Russian Gelendzhik, which is the twinning of Ayia Napa.

 In July 2017, the mayor of Hvar Ricardo Nowak promised that he would put an end to "naked and drunken excesses."
 "They are sick all over the city, they cope with a small need in all corners, walking naked.
 There is a limit to everything! "- said Novak.
 The city council approved fines in the amount of 600 euros for walking in swimsuits and swimming trunks, and 700 euros - for heavy intoxication.

 Resort authorities declared a crusade to drunken tourists and reduced to a minimum the noise level from entertainment facilities at night.
 Deputy Prime Minister Valery Simeonov joined the police raids on night clubs, following which stated: "In our country, there is an orgy of lawlessness and we get this over with."